ReclaimTheWild/en/character_creation.md

 The Secondary Races – Deku, Demon, Fairy, Subrosian, Talking Animal, and Twili – may or may not be available in your game world; be sure to consult with your GM before selecting one of these races for your character.

-You can read more about the various races in *Reclaim the Wild* – who they are, what they represent, and what they’re skilled at – in [](the Races chapter).
+You can read more about the various races in *Reclaim the Wild* – who they are, what they represent, and what they’re skilled at – in [the Races chapter]().

 ## Purchasing Traits